servicosgovbr/doc-gerenciador-conecta/index.rst

 ..
-Documentação do Gerenciador de APIs do Conecta master file, created by sphinx-quickstart on Mon Feb 18 09:35:23 2019.
+Documentação do Gerenciador de APIs do Conecta master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.